 In general, any distributions (including constructive distributions) we make to a non-U.S. Holder of shares on our common stock, to the extent paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles), will constitute dividends for U.S. federal income tax purposes and, provided such dividends are not effectively connected with the non-U.S. Holder's conduct of a trade or business within the United States, we will be required to withhold tax from the gross amount of the dividend at a rate of 30%, unless such non-U.S. Holder is eligible for a reduced rate of withholding tax under an applicable income tax treaty and provides proper certification of its eligibility for such reduced rate (usually on an IRS Form W-8BEN or W-8BEN-E, as applicable).
 In the case of any constructive dividend (as described below under "-Tax Considerations Applicable to Non-U.S. Holders-Possible Constructive Distributions"), it is possible that this tax would be withheld from any amount owed to a non-U.S. Holder by the applicable withholding agent, including cash distributions on other property or sale proceeds from warrants or other property subsequently paid or credited to such holder.
-Any distribution not constituting a dividend will be treated first as reducing (but not below zero) the non-U.S. Holder's adjusted tax basis in its shares of our common stock and, to the extent such distribution exceeds the non-U.S. Holders-Gain on Sale, Taxable Exchange or Other Taxable Disposition of Common stock and Warrants" below.
-In addition, if we determine that we are likely to be classified as a "United States real property holding corporation" (see the section entitled "Tax Considerations Applicable to Non-U.S. Holders-Gain on Sale, Exchange or Other Taxable Disposition of Common Stock and Warrants" below), we may withhold 15% of any distribution that exceeds our current and accumulated earnings and profits.
+Any distribution not constituting a dividend will be treated first as reducing (but not below zero) the non-U.S. Holder's adjusted tax basis in its shares of our common stock and, to the extent such distribution exceeds the non-U.S. Holders-Gain on Sale, Taxable Exchange or Other Taxable Disposition of Common stock, which will be treated as described under "Non-U.S. Holders-Gain on Sale, Exchange or Other Taxable Disposition of Common stock and Warrants" below.
+In addition, if we determine that we are likely to be classified as a "United States real property holding corporation" (see the section entitled "Tax Considerations Applicable to Non-U.S. Holders-Gain on Sale, Exchange or Other Taxable Disposition of Common Stock and Warrants" below), we may withhold 15% of any distribution that exceeds our